 - Add 1 cup clean elderberries (no stems or discolored fruit)

-- Bring to a boil and then simmer down for 20 minutes.
+- Bring to a boil and then simmer down for 30 minutes.
+Optional – add a touch of ground ginger and nutmeg for additional flavor.

 - Strain out juice for use and compost the berry pulp.

-- Let elderberry juice cool and when warm add 1/3 cup honey and mix on very low heat. *Heating up honey kills the nutrients so it’s added at the end.
+- Let elderberry juice cool and when warm add 1/3 cup local honey (or equal amount to the elderberry juice) and mix on very low heat. *Heating up honey kills the nutrients so it’s added at the end.

 David Alexander is author of the Buzz Into Action & Hop Into Action Science Curricula.
 He specializes in making nature accessible to people and wildlife.
 You can follow him at www.natureintoaction.com